 In 1983 Hinckley & Bosworth Borough Council adopted the legislation to licence sex shops within our borough.
 Schedule 3 of the Local Government (Misc Provisions) Act 1982 covers the licensing of sex shops.

-Sex shop means any premises, vehicle, vessel or stall used for a business that consists to a significant degree of selling, hiring, exchanging, lending, displaying or demonstrating sex articles.
+Sex shop means any premises, vehicle, vessel or stall used for a business that consists of selling, hiring, exchanging, lending, displaying or demonstrating sex articles, to a significant degree.
 There are no licensed sex shops in the Borough of Hinckley & Bosworth at the present time.

 Sexual entertainment venues